 This rhythm is very important for training the body’s sleep cycles and energy rhythms.
 This way you have your peak energy in the morning and lowest energy in the night.
 This correlates very well with your normal activity level and trying to establish a good sleep pattern.

 Stress-response in Nature

 In nature, cortisol is extremely important for survival.
 If you are a zebra, and you are getting chased by a lion, you need to put your body on high-alert and get yourself out of there pronto!
 Let’s say you safely escaped the lion.
 For zebras, the cortisol levels immediately lower themselves back down and it would be time to return to grazing.
-The cortisol responds to external stimulus, and raising and lowering accordingly.

 3 Practical Takeaways for improved Cortisol Regulation

 Now that you know a bit about cortisol, and assuming that you are not in fact a zebra, here’s a few tips for regulating it well in day to day life.